jquacinella/IS607_Project/Project.md

 ### Cleaning the Data

-Here are issues that arose and how I solved them:
-* SNAP data from previous years was difficult to get, due to the bad web interface from Penn.
+The data was generally very clean, and didn't require anything to do done to it.
+However, SNAP data from previous years was difficult to get, due to the bad web interface from Penn.
 I mistakenly downloaded truncated files and did not see that there were missing rows from many data sets.

 ### Plot Histogram of Wages